Skip Navigation and Go To Content

 CRU Office: 713-792-2144 - [email protected]

-Created in 1990, The University of Texas M. D. Anderson Cancer Center Clinical and Translational Research Center (Anderson CRU) is the dedicated UT M. D. Anderson site for complex biologically based new drug development.
+Created in 1990, The University of Texas MD Anderson Cancer Center Clinical and Translational Research Center (MD Anderson CRU) is the dedicated MD Anderson site for complex, biologically based new drug development.
 With its 32-room nursing area and adjacent full-function laboratory, the 12,660 sq. ft.
 CRU is an ideal location for performing intensive clinical trials with a focus on first-in-human Phase I and Phase II studies with rigorous time points and pharmacologic testing.
-The Anderson CRU provides a unique resource for physician-scientists and clinical investigators to develop new agents for the treatment of cancer and related diseases by offering coordination of multidisciplinary research, regulatory compliance, budget development, intensive and time-sensitive monitoring of patients, phlebotomy, and prompt, accurate processing, storage, tracking and shipment of specimens.
-Please contact the CRU office to learn more about using the space for your research.
+The MD Anderson CRU provides a unique resource for physician-scientists and clinical investigators to develop new agents for the treatment of cancer and related diseases by offering coordination of multidisciplinary research, regulatory compliance, budget development, intensive and time-sensitive monitoring of patients, phlebotomy, and prompt, accurate processing, storage, tracking and shipment of specimens.
+Please contact the CRU office to learn more about using the space for research.

 Brownsville, Texas